zmievsa/talks/api_versioning_at_monite.md

 #### Side effects

 API contracts are much more complex than just schemas and fields.
-It consists of the endpoints, status codes, errors, error **messages**, and even business logic behavior.
-Cadwyn uses the same DSL we described above to handle endpoints and status codes but errors and business logic behavior is a different story: it is impossible to describe using a DSL, it needs to be embedded into business logic.
+They consist of all endpoints, status codes, errors, error **messages**, and even business logic behaviors.
+Cadwyn uses the same DSL we described above to handle endpoints and status codes but errors and business logic behaviors are a different story: they are impossible to describe using a DSL, they need to be embedded into business logic.
 This makes such version changes much more expensive to maintain than all others because they affect business logic.
-We call this property a "side effect" and it is recommended to avoid them at all costs because of their cost.
+We call this property a "side effect" and it is recommended to avoid them at all costs because of their maintenance burden.

 All version changes that want to modify business logic will need to be marked as having side effects.
 It will serve as a way to know which version changes are "bad":